roblatour/OMVBackup/README.md

    1.1 Either directly or remotely access the OMV machine's command line

    1.2 Change the current directory the directory in which the shell file is stored, for example:

 		cd ~/backupRoutine

-   1.3 Run the createBackup shell
+   1.3 Run the createBackup shell:

 		./createBackup.sh

        (enter your password if prompted)